acorn-technology/react-and-rn-intro/tutorial/redux/README.md

 Interactivity plz!
 Okay I know, let's unlock the other features of this fancy application.

-We need event handlers to hook up the UI with dispatching events instead of doing this programatically.
+We need event handlers to hook up the UI to dispatch events instead of doing this programatically.
 Remove the `store.dispatch()`-call that told you to buy bananas.

 Add this function: